-The 2018 - 2021 colposcopist reaccreditation round opened in September 2018 and most members have reaccredited to maintain their competence.
-This process is available to complete online via the website using a PC, mobile or a tablet.
-In 2020 any changes in the latest version of NHSCSP Document 20 will need to be reflected in the mobile app.
+The 2021 colposcopist reaccreditation round will open in September 2021 and colposcopists already accredited with the BSCCP will be invited to reaccredited to maintain their competence.
+This process is available online via the website using a PC, mobile or a tablet.